 How to fix

-- Flush water heater every six months or earlier based on the percentage of mineral content in water with a cleaning kit
+- Flush the water heater every six months or earlier based on the percentage of mineral content in the water with a cleaning kit

 - The use of a water softener can slow down the process to an extent

-- Running multiple showers or use of too much hot water at the same time are liable for this problem.
+- Running multiple showers or using too much hot water simultaneously are liable for this problem.

-- Observe struggling to supply hot water as per demand, or sudden shutdown may occur due to this.
+- Observe struggling to supply hot water as per demand, or a sudden shutdown may occur.

 How to fix